YuriSizuku/OnscripterYuri/README.md

   - [x] scripts to compile or cross compile without pain
   - [x] vscode and android studio project for multi enviroment
   - [x] ci in github action to automaticly build
+  - [x] use docker to build for all platform
 - platform
   - [x] windows
     - [x] x86, x64 (local or cross compile by mingw, static link)